ibm-garage-cph/devops-plan/02-logging/README.md

 Select the *View logDNA* under View dashboard.

 Once the dashboard is open look under views (the default page you start at).
-Notice the `All sources` canyou find the logdna and filter by it here?
+Notice the `All sources` option.
+Can you find the logdna and filter by it here?
 How many instances are there?

 Now select `Everything` again, and then look under `All Apps` and look for logdna there.
 How many apps do you find ?